-Leading Pharmaceutical selects MRI eSight for automatic analysis & integration of energy data
+Leading pharmaceutical selects MRI eSight for automatic analysis & integration of energy data

-A leading research-based biomedical, pharmaceutical company and globally recognized brand, responsible for some of the world’s well-known and life saving medicines, required an energy management system to achieve its strategic target to reduce energy consumption.
+A leading research-based biomedical, pharmaceutical company and globally recognised brand, responsible for some of the world’s well-known and life saving medicines, required an energy management system to achieve its strategic target to reduce energy consumption.
 The requirement As part of its commitment to a healthier world, the company has a strategic target to reduce energy … Continued